followmyutopia/devextreme-documentation/tutorials/10 UI Widgets/04 Add Widget to MVC Project/1 Add a DevExtreme Widget/3 Angular Approach.md

 To use an AngularJS approach, add the *angular.js* and *angular-sanitize.js* script libraries to the **Scripts** folder of your project.
-You can find these libraries in your [DevExtreme package](/Documentation/Guide/Common/DevExtreme_Packages/).
+You can find these libraries in the DevExtreme zip archive or in the folder where you have installed DevExtreme, which is **C:\Program Files (x86)\DevExpress 16.2\DevExtreme\Sources** by default

 Reference the AngularJS libraries in the Index view.